eriche2016/PCAT_open_source_v2/README.md

 # Annotating point clouds for object detection.

-I modified the code to support displaying corresponding images when annotating.
+I modify [the project](https://github.com/halostorm/PCAT_open_source) to support displaying corresponding images when annotating.

 ## PREVIOUS README FROM THE AUTHOR.